Dokumentationen

 Note

-If you have multiple Subscriptions, you must switch to the one where this infrastructure should be created using az account set -n "<NAME>".
+If multiple Subscriptions are present, a switch must be made to the one in which this infrastructure should be created using az account set -n "<NAME>".

 terraform apply

-The plan will be displayed again before execution, and you can cancel one last time.
+The plan will be displayed again before execution and can be cancelled one last time.

 Azure Verified Modules (AVM)

-The course Introduction to using Azure Verified modules for Terraform offers an introduction to the topic and guides you through several Terraform modules to implement a more complex setup using Terraform.
+The course Introduction to using Azure Verified modules for Terraform offers an introduction to the topic and provides guidance through several Terraform modules to implement a more complex setup using Terraform.

 Templates